Pandemicia coronavirus report #63

 While Australia was slow to begin vaccination, it will soon be the most vaccinated country in the world (after UAR) with over 90% of over 16's vaccinated.
 The high acceptance has been attained by mandates for all essential workers

 The Australian COVAX-19 vaccine has entered Phase 3 trials in Iran after failing to gain local financial support.
 It is a 'protein-based' vaccine similar to Novavax and Hepatitis-B vaccine.
 So far, testing has been encouraging.
-The main ingredient is sugar-based adjuvant turbocharger called Advax, to which is attached several parts of the spike protein as 'nanoparticles'.
+The main ingredient is a sugar-based adjuvant turbocharger called Advax, to which is attached several parts of the spike protein as 'nanoparticles'.

 Other